 Do you need to test the effects of mutating a gene in your system?
-Then, CRISPR is the way to go.
+Then, CRISPR genome editing is the way to go.
 Your first step is to decide on good target sequences.
 Then, you have to get the two components of CRISPR: the Cas9 nuclease and “guide” RNA (gRNA).
-Even though you’ve read up on the technique online, there are many ways to get these components into cells—which one should you choose?
-There are several factors to consider when deciding how to introduce CRISPR-Cas into your cells.
-Here’s a list of some possible methods, and what you should consider when deciding between them:
+Even though you’ve read up on the technique online, there are many ways to deliver CRISPR reagents into cells, and it can be hard to know which one to choose.

-Plasmid/Expression Vectors for CRISPR
+1. Plasmid/Expression Vectors for CRISPR Explained!

 You will need one plasmid containing a sequence encoding Cas9 and the same or another plasmid for your chosen gRNA sequence.
 Addgene and others have made such sequences widely available, including versions with a variety of promoters – both constitutive and inducible.
 You will probably have to clone your gRNA of interest into a vector, unless you’re lucky enough that someone else has already done so.
 Addgene lists and distributes many experimentally validated gRNAs.

 These vectors provide a lot of flexibility—do you want Cas9 stably expressed or would transient expression be better?
 Do you want to express Cas9 and your gRNA in the same vector or different vectors?
 Note, the ability to use separate vectors for Cas9 and your gRNA allows you to flexibly combine Cas9 with different gRNAs.
 What promoters work well in your cell type?
 Would you like to use a selection marker or perhaps simply a tag to mark those cells that have been successfully transfected?
 Keep in mind that this does not mean they’ve been successfully edited!
 While using expression vectors provides a lot of flexibility, the efficiency is highly dependent on your cells of interest.

-Viral Vectors for CRISPR
+2. Viral Vectors for CRISPR

 As with using plasmids, this method will generally require you to clone your gRNA sequence into a vector.
 And the efficiency will depend in part on the transduction efficiency you can achieve in the cells you chose.
 You have the option of introducing a selection marker or other tag to identify transduced cells and the ability to use separate vectors for Cas9 and your gRNA.
 As with stable transfection, viral integration may have a negative impact on your cells, so keep this in mind if you choose one of these methods.

-Cas9 mRNA and gRNA
+3. Cas9 mRNA and gRNA

-Cas9-gRNA Ribonucleoprotein Complexes
+4. Cas9-gRNA Ribonucleoprotein Complexes

-You might already know what type of transfection or transduction method works well in the cells you need.
-If not you should be able to find some literature on the subject.
-It’s also worth a quick search for CRISPR and your cell type of interest to compare the efficiency of different methods that have been reported by different labs.
-CRISPR is a powerful technique, but you don’t need to reinvent the wheel when it comes to targeting your cells!
+You might already know what type of transfection or transduction method works well in the cells you are using.
+If not, you should be able to find some literature on the subject.
+It’s also worth doing a quick online search for CRISPR and your cell type of interest to compare the efficiency of different methods reported by different labs.
+CRISPR genome editing is a powerful technique, but you don’t need to reinvent the wheel when it comes to targeting your cells!